Bought Northamber at 39.40p on Sept 25

 Assuming a p/e of 14x is fair value, 7x is very cheap, 21x is very expensive and 28x is an insane bubble, what if you used double that number as the cash %?
 So each year, if say the FTSE100 had a p/e of 14x you’d set your cash allocation at 28%.
 If the p/e was 7x you’d have the cash allocation at 14% and if the p/e was 28x you’d have the cash allocation at 56%.

-This seems reasonable at first glance since at 14x, 28% cash is a reasonable safe amount.
-At 7x the stock market is historically cheap (with a better than average probability of going up) and yields are high so you load up on it with only 14% cash.
-At 28x the stock market is historically very expensive (with a better than average probability of going down) with low yields so you don’t want much exposure, i.e. 56% cash.
+This seems reasonable at first glance since at 14x, 28% cash is a reasonably safe amount.
+At 7x the stock market is historically cheap (with a better-than-average probability of going up) and yields are high so you load up on it with only 14% cash.
+At 28x the stock market is historically very expensive (with a better-than-average probability of going down) with low yields so you don’t want much exposure, i.e. 56% cash.

 I think I’ll do some back testing if possible and see what history says.